 #10 Peruse the Wool-Woven Plaids

-Travel Tip: At the Scottish Kiltmaker Visitor Center guests can watch the kiltmakers at work sewing custom tailored kilts.
-There is a small fee to enter the workspace, but it’s one of the fun and cheap things to do in Inverness!
+Top Tip: At the Scottish Kiltmaker Visitor Center guests can watch as custom tailored kilts are created.
+There is a small fee to enter the workspace, but it’s a fun and cheap thing to do in Inverness!

-#11 Join a Sightseeing Tour of Inverness City Center
+#11 Join a Sightseeing Tour of Inverness City Centre

 For a personal introduction visitors should join a local guide for a tour of Inverness.
 The professional guides lead the way to the top landmarks, while sharing interesting information about the city’s past.